rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 ### Download the installer

-For a 64-bit Windows&reg; server architecture download the latest MSI installation file for that architecture from [64-bit Windows&reg; MSI](http://agentrepo.drivesrvr.com/win64/driveclient-latest.msi) (This file will almost always be the correct one for your server).
+For a 64-bit Windows server architecture download the latest MSI installation file for that architecture from [64-bit Windows MSI](http://agentrepo.drivesrvr.com/win64/driveclient-latest.msi) (This file will almost always be the correct one for your server).

 ### Perform a silent installation

-Use the Windows&reg; package installer (**msiexec.exe**) to install the Cloud Backup agent.
+Use the Windows package installer (**msiexec.exe**) to install the Cloud Backup agent.

 A typical installation from the command line or a batch file would be run as an Administrator and look like the following example: